-All students of the College are members of the Students' Union.
+All students of the College are members of the Students' Union on payment of an annual subscription as fixed by the Union.
 The Union is responsible for co-ordinating and financing a wide variety of activities.
 There are sports clubs for the traditional games activities, and facilities are also provided for activities ranging from volley-ball to rock-climbing, from dance drama to fives, from light opera to folk music, and from socialism to cinema.
-The Union produces a fortnightly newspaper, Voice.
-A membership fee for every student is paid to the Union by the local education authority, but all students pay an additional sum which entitles them to participate in all Union activities.

-The Students' Union has representatives on the College Academic Board and the Board of Governors.
+The Students' Union is an autonomous body and has representatives on the College Academic Board and the Board of Governors.